 The directional window light can illuminate part of the subject while creating deep shadows on the other part of the scene.
 Silhouettes or partial silhouettes can be easily achieved by placing your subject in front of a window and exposing for a bright part of the scene.

 Clothing and hair can be illuminated with window light from behind, creating wonderful colors with a soft, dreamy feel.

 Windows that have eastern or western exposure will offer the best softly diffused light throughout the day, but you could also use bright light through a south facing window for casting interesting shadows on your subject.

 7. Use Artificial Light At Night

-There will be times when there’s little or no natural light in your scene, such as at night or indoors on a dark overcast day.
+There will be times when there’s little or no natural light in your scene, such as when you shoot at night or indoors on a dark overcast day.
 In these situations we need to illuminate our subjects with artificial light sources.